Whistleblowing Policy & Procedure

 - the likelihood of confirming the allegation from attributable sources.

 If an employee makes an allegation in good faith, but it is not confirmed by the investigation, no action will be taken against the individual.
-However, if an employee makes malicious or vexatious allegations, disciplinary action may be taken against them.
+However, if an employee or member of the Board makes malicious or vexatious allegations, disciplinary action may be taken against them.
 Where applicable, the student, intern or volunteering placement may be terminated.

 As a first step, employees should normally raise concerns with their immediate line manager.
 This can be done verbally or in writing.
 However, who concerns are raised with will depend on the seriousness and sensitivity of the issues involved, and who is thought to be involved in the malpractice.
 For example, if the employee believes that management is involved, they should approach the Chief Executive or the Director of Finance and Resources.